-- 1.4.1 Aerolyte pressure blast cabinets enclose the blasting environment to provide efficient blasting while maintaining a clean surrounding work area.
+1.4.1 Aerolyte dry striping (non-aggressive media blasting) cabinet encloses the blasting environment to provide efficient blasting while maintaining a clean surrounding work area.
 Production rates are influenced by size of nozzle, compressor output, working pressure, type and size of media, angle and distance of the nozzle from the blast surface.
-Aerolyte pressure cabinets consist of four major components: - Cabinet Enclosure - Reclaimer - Blast Machine - Dust Collector - 1.4.2 Cabinet enclosure: This manual covers two Aerolyte cabinet sizes. - 6060A Approximate work chamber dimensions: 58" wide x 58.5" deep x 53" high. - 7272A Approximate work chamber dimensions: 69" wide x 70.5" deep x 63" high. - 1.4.3 Refer to Figure 1 for a typical arrangement and callout of components.
-The overall height of an RPH-2 is approximately 10.5 ft and 12 ft when the top access door is open.
-The illustration shows the standard 900 cfm reclaimer mounted atop the blast machine.
+Aerolyte cabinets consist of four major components:

+- Cabinet Enclosure

+- Reclaimer

+- Media Chamber (blast machine)

+- Dust Collector

+1.4.2 Cabinet Enclosure: This manual covers two cabinet sizes.
+Each available from a choice of three dust collector options, as noted in Paragraph 1.1.1.

+Model 3672:

+Approximate work chamber dimensions: 72" wide x 35" deep x 37" high.

+Model 40100:

+Approximate work chamber dimensions: 100" wide x 39" deep x 43" high.

+1.4.3 Refer to Figure 1 for arrangement of components with a CDC-1 dust collector.
+Figure 2 shows the arrangement with an RPC-2 reverse-pulse dust collector with dust drawer.
+The optional RPH-2 are set up the same way as the RPC-2, but includes a hopper for additional dust storage, and empties into a drum.
+The overall height of an RPH is approximately 10.5 ft and 12 ft when the top access door is open.
+To upgrade, an RPC-2 or RPH-2 collector may be added at any time.